Public health precautions during the semester

 - Nausea or other gastrointestinal symptoms

-Individuals who are at higher risk for severe illness include those who are:
+Individuals who are at higher risk for severe illness include those who are 65 or older, or have:

 - Chronic lung disease